cbaospiq/demoBnaca/README.md

 # 5. Create Microsoft Teams Aplication

  - It is necessary to create a manifest by changing the necessary data [here](https://drive.google.com/drive/u/0/my-drive)

  - Make a .zip with the manifest and the images for the icons to the app.
+Example [manifiest.zip](https://drive.google.com/drive/u/0/my-drive)

  - Upload the manifest on Teams.

 *Note: